-We are grateful to the 2015 parade sponsors.
+We are grateful to this year’s parade sponsors:

 - The Broadway Merchants Association